-Charlene represents clients in several industries including fashion and apparel, food and beverage, entertainment, technology and electronic devices, medical devices and services, chips and semiconductors, consumer goods, and restaurant services, among many others.
+Charlene represents clients in several industries including cryptocurrency and blockchain, fashion and apparel, food and beverage, ad tech, entertainment, film and media, technology and electronic devices, construction, medical devices and services, consumer goods, and restaurant services, among many others.
+She is a regular speaker on IP issues including via webinars, seminars, and to trade groups, and she was invited to speak at the APEC 2023 Conference.

-She received her law degree from UCLA School of Law and her Masters in Business Administration from UCLA Anderson School of Management.
-Prior to her graduate education, Charlene received a bachelor degree with honors in Biology from UCLA in 2007.
+She received her law degree from UCLA School of Law, her Masters in Business Administration from UCLA Anderson School of Management, and her bachelor’s degree with honors in Biology from UCLA.

 Knobbe Martens Fashion & Beauty Blog